HovhannesHovakimyan/LinuxLocalBackup/README.md

 This will run our script every day at 11:00pm.

 **P.S.** Make sure, your system's local time (and timezone!) and date are set correctly.
-Use *date* command to see the current time and date.
+Use *date* command to see your Linux system's current time and date.
 In case you need to adjust it on Ubuntu, follow [these instructions](https://help.ubuntu.com/community/UbuntuTime#Using_the_Command_Line_.28terminal.29).